Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: fermionic degrees of freedom

 The spin basis for such algebra is given by $(|-\rangle, |+\rangle)$ where

 and a spin state is thus a two-dimensional object (a spinor) in such a basis.
-An alternative, overcomplete, basis for spin states is the so-called ``coherent state basis" that, for the previous simple system, is simply given by the following bra's and ket's
+An alternative, overcomplete, basis for spin states is the so-called ``coherent state basis" that, for the previous simple system, is simply given by the following bra's and ket's (below we define the ``vacuum'' as the state with zero fermionic excitations, i.e. $|0\rangle \equiv|-\rangle$)

-and can be generalized to an arbitrary set of pairs of fermionic generators; see Appendix~\ref{app:FCS} for details.
+where $\xi$ and $\bar\eta$ are Grassmann numbers.
+The latter can be generalized to an arbitrary set of pairs of fermionic generators; see Appendix~\ref{app:FCS} for further details.
 Coherent states~\eqref{eq:CS} satisfy the following properties

 Let us take $|\phi\rangle$ as initial state, then the evolved state will be

 that in the coherent state representation becomes